hailinzeng/hailinzeng.github.com/_posts/2013-03-29-argo-part1-jetty.md

 Before I read the source code of this project, I have only the Java language background, but no experience in web container, Spring, Servlet, tomcat, jetty.
 So the first question that hit me is how does Argo works?

-There is a example in the folder samples/hello-world, but i could find the Main function.
+There is a example in the folder samples/hello-world, but i could not find any Main function.
 From the document file Readme, running Argo needs only one command:

     maven jetty:run

 I known maven is a project management tool like ant, but what is **jetty**?
-I don't know the relations between this command with Argo.
+I don't know the relationship between this command with Argo.

 ### Jetty ###

-After googling, i found the useful pages about jetty in the following URL.
+After googling, i found some useful pages about jetty in the following URL.

 [http://wiki.eclipse.org/Jetty/Feature/Jetty_Maven_Plugin](http://wiki.eclipse.org/Jetty/Feature/Jetty_Maven_Plugin)

 [http://wiki.eclipse.org/Jetty/Reference/Jetty_Architecture](http://wiki.eclipse.org/Jetty/Reference/Jetty_Architecture)

 1) jetty is a web container like *tomcat*.
-T

 At first, I thought it may existing some configurations of jetty that would relate to Argo.
 But in the file samples/hellow-world/pom.xml, I could only found the following statements:

 	<plugin>